nikomatsakis/rust-latam-2019/content/index.md

 - adopting the borrow checker (ownership and borrowing)
 - adopting the trait system
+- adopting RFCs for decision making
 - removing the runtime and garbage collector
 - adopting cargo
+- nightly, beta, and stable, and the 6-week releases
 - introducing the `Poll` trait (well, time will tell, but I think so)

 ???